Migrate a Bucket’s Storage Backend

 As Couchbase writes the vBuckets during these processes, it removes the storage override and saves the vBuckets using the new storage backend.

-While you’re migrating a bucket between storage backends, you can only change the bucket’s ramQuota and storageBackend parameters.
+| When migrating a bucket between storage backends, you can edit only the bucket’s ramQuota, evictionPolicy, and storageBackend parameters.
+Couchbase Server prevents you from making changes to the other bucket parameters. |

 Prerequisites